davidwolfpaw/macbook-setup/README.md

 - Login to all active Slack teams
 - Make dev files that I use open in Sublime Text (things like .txt, .sh, .json)
 - Setup Spectacle shortcuts so they don't interfere with Chrome shortcuts
-- Make iTerm2 look pretty, like with Glacier theme from http://iterm2colorschemes.com/
+- Load existing iTerm2 .plist file from Dropbox, most likely running `killall cfprefsd` with it closed to clear the cached file
-- Alternatively, load existing iTerm2 .plist file from Dropbox, most likely running `killall cfprefsd` with it closed to clear the cached file
+- Make zsh the default shell for the current user with `chsh -s $(which zsh)`
 - I save custom scripts in Dropbox because I would probably lose them somehow otherwise.
 The files here have to be sourced, and the folder has to be added to the PATH environment variable.
-Both of those are accomplished with this portion of my `.bash_rc` file:
+Both of those are accomplished with this portion of my `.zshrc` file:
 ```
 # Add my scripts folder to the path
 PATH=$PATH:~/Dropbox/scripts